-- Reduce processed foods (where fats have been denatured to keep product from spoiling).
+- Reduce or eliminate processed foods (where fats have been denatured to keep product from spoiling).

 **If you have a child who has suffered some brain injury, to find an Integrative Physician who can help you figure out the high doses the doctors used in these cases, just Google “Functional Medicine Physicians” in your state.
 Here you will find a list of MDs who have studied nutrition.
 They are a great help to families.
 It is worth traveling to see them.

 The information in this article should not be construed as a diagnosis or medical advice.
 Please consult your physician for any medical condition and before adding supplements or changing a child’s diet.

 Dianne Craft has a Master’s Degree in special education and is a Certified Natural Health Professional.
 She has a private consultation practice, Child Diagnostics, Inc., in Littleton, Colorado.